 Choosing The Right Affiliate Products & Offers To Promote

 How To Find Products To Promote

 This is big picture stuff because Google Trends needs a lot of data to actually tell you anything.
 If you are thinking of promoting some kind of unique item or niche services, it will likely not be listed here.
-But if the products related to your niche are in the iPhone or Tesla range of popularity, this service can give you insight into what's getting more or less popular.
+But if the products related to your niche are in the iPhone or Tesla scale of popularity, this service can give you insight into what’s getting more or less popular.

 For example, you’ll be able to see trends for drones, but not for specific drone models.

 Getting more into the actual products, rather than product trends, Amazon is the biggest online marketplace in the world, and they tell you what’s selling best.
 Sort by category for more relevant products to your niche.

 Plus, you can use popular products to discover new keywords, and a cascade of ideas of what to write about.

 The cool thing about new product launches is that every new product is a new keyword set.
 That means new products are often in low competition areas, and as you get more familiar with your niche, you’ll be able to front-run the crowds.

 Google Alerts can be used to get notifications to your inbox about specific phrases or topics.
 You can set alerts to be sent once a day/week/month with a list of all instances of that phrase being published online.